Rogdham/pyzstd/index.rst

         * function :py:func:`decompress`

     .. hint::
-        If there is a big number of same type individual data, reuse these objects may eliminate the small overhead of creating context / setting parameters / loading dictionary.
+        If there are a big number of same type individual data, reuse these objects may eliminate the small overhead of creating context / setting parameters / loading dictionary.

         * compression: :py:class:`ZstdCompressor`, :py:class:`RichMemZstdCompressor`.
         * decompression: :py:class:`EndlessZstdDecompressor`.